markjackson28/data-structures-and-algorithms/js401/graphs/README.md

   - Return: A collection of nodes in the order they were visited.
   - Display the collection

+Challenge Type: Code Challenge / Algorithm

+- Write a function called business trip
+- Arguments: graph, array of city names
+- Return: cost or null

+Determine whether the trip is possible with direct flights, and how much it would cost.

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->